xhulz/Deel/README.md

 💫 Welcome! 🎉

-This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
+This backend involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

 ## Data Models